collective/collective.formcriteria/src/collective/formcriteria/foldercontents/README.txt

 Contents View
 =============

-A version of the folder_contents view can be used with collections where the columns are those specified in the collection's "Table Columns" field.
+A version of the folder_contents can be used with collections where the columns are those specified in the collection's "Table Columns" field.
 The buttons at the bottom of the folder contents view will then be applied to the selected items.